MehdiK/www.mehdi-khalili.com/src/documents/posts/2014-02-08-better-git-release-notes.html.md

 Hope this helps.

-##Reference: a few entries from BDDfy release-notes.md
+##A few entries from BDDfy release-notes.md
 A few entries from [BDDfy](https://github.com/TestStack/TestStack.BDDfy)'s [release-notes.md](https://github.com/TestStack/TestStack.BDDfy/blob/master/release-notes.md) is copied here for your reference:

 ###In development